warmspringwinds/tf-image-segmentation/README.md

 ## PASCAL VOC 2012

+Implemented models were tested on Restricted PASCAL VOC 2012 Validation dataset and trained on the PASCAL VOC 2012 Training data and additional Berkeley segmentation data for PASCAL VOC 12.
+It was important to test models on restricted Validation dataset to make sure no images in the validation dataset were seen by model during training.

-While we are still tuning parameters, on the PASCAL VOC 2011 validation data subset used in the FCN paper, this code has been used to train networks with this performance:
+This code has been used to train networks with this performance:

 | Model     | Test data |Mean IOU | Mean pix. accuracy | Pixel accuracy | Model Download Link |
 |-----------|-----------|---------|--------------------|----------------|---------------------|